mobileink/migae-examples/gae/README.md

 be either jarred up in war/WEB-INF/lib or in war/WEB-INF/classes.

 If you put the app code in a jar, you lose interactive development.
-You can get interactive development under dev_appserver, but at a cost: you must put your source tree in war/WEB-INF/classes, and you must use `:jar-exclusions` (see project.clj) to exclude the dynamic source from your jar file.
+Actually you can get interactive development under dev_appserver, but at a cost: you must put your source tree in war/WEB-INF/classes, and you must use `:jar-exclusions` (see project.clj) to exclude the dynamic source from your jar file.
 Obviously this is not advisable, since the classes dir and contents are dynamically created by `lein compile`.
 So you would not want to do this as a matter of course, but in exploring you might as well give it a try - edit project.clj appropriately, copy src/gae/user_impl.clj to war/WEB-INF/classes/gae, fire up dev_appserver, edit war/WEB-INF/classes/gae/user_impl.clj, and refresh the browser.
 This just demonstrates that the Clojure runtime's code loading and evaluation functionality continues to operate in GAE.

 ## Tasks

-To run your servlet without interactive dev capabilities:
+To run your servlet under GAE dev_appserver without interactive dev
+capabilities:

  1.  edit :aot in project.clj to aot compile everything.